limitedmage/limitedmage/README.md

 ### Hi there 👋

+I'm Juliana Peña, a software engineer.
+I love bringing to life powerful software that delight users and make their lives better.

 <!--
 **limitedmage/limitedmage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.